 The bigger the magnet, the louder the sound.
 Since magnets determine the strength of a speaker’s driving force, small magnets are used in smaller speakers and produce a weaker sound than larger magnets are used in larger speakers which will make for producing a much louder sound.
-In summary, one of the most integral elements that make sure a loudspeaker is able to sound louder is the size of the magnet.
+In summary, one of the most integral elements that make sure a loudspeaker can sound louder is the size of the magnet.

 So basically, as you have learned, speakers have agents because the agents create the magnetic field necessary to move the coil and cause vibrations or sound.